open-life-science/open-life-science.github.io/about.md

 - want to build their profile as Open Leaders

 ## Becoming a mentor

+A mentor spend around 1 hour per week dedicated to the program, but also some time before the program to review applications.

 We are currently recruiting the mentors for the first round.
 Please reach out to one of the organizers.